WillowSaysWhat/TitanUp/docs/pieChart.md

 ## Objects needed

-This is just here as another example of tamplating data and preparing it for the DB.
+This is just here as another example of tamplating data and preparing it for the DB. for TitanUp implementation click [here](#titanup-implementation).

 ```swift
 // this is an example of converting the original bar chart data into other data
 struct ConvertedChartData: Identifiable, Equatable {